 see also Arthritis

-Reactive arthritis syndrome is one of the forms of spondyloarthropathy.
+Reactive arthritis syndrome, fomerly known as Reiter's syndrome, is one of the forms of spondyloarthropathy.
 It is a form of arthritis that occurs in reaction to an infection somewhere in the body, and it carries its own set of signs and symptoms.
 The doctor will look for skin rashes, gastrointestinal or urinary problems, eye inflammation, mouth sores, and involvement of joints of the arms or legs, in addition to back pain.